chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/programmatic-language-features.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Visual Studio Code language extensions contribute programming language features.
-These guidelines present the language features available in Visual Studio Code and explain the API.
+MetaDescription: Baosky language 插件 contribute programming language features.
+These guidelines present the language features available in Baosky and explain the API.
 ---

 # Programmatic Language Features

 Programmatic Language Features is a set of smart-editing features powered by the [`vscode.languages.*`](/api/references/vscode-api#languages) API.
-There are two common ways to provide a dynamic language feature in Visual Studio Code.
+There are two common ways to provide a dynamic language feature in Baosky.
 Let's take [Hover](#show-hovers) as an example:

 ```ts
 vscode.languages.registerHoverProvider('javascript', {